 Drinking wine can promote weight loss, but read on before you go pouring that second glass.
 When it comes to your choice of alcohol, wine has been shown to be a better option than liquor for maintaining a healthy weight.
 The key is moderation; one glass of red per day will give you a healthy dose of reservatol, an antioxidant that stops fat storage.

 This cruciferous vegetable weighs in at less than 30 calories per serving, and it’s rich in fiber that will fill you up.
 Munch on broccoli raw or cooked and you’ll also reap the benefits of its cancer fighting properties.

 9. Black beans

-Black beans are a wonderful vegetarian source of protein, providing a heaping 15 grams per cup.
-Black beans are also free from the saturated fats associated with many animal sources of protein.
+If you did not know already, black beans are a wonderful vegetarian source of protein, providing a heaping 15 grams per cup.
+They are also free from the saturated fats associated with many animal sources of protein.

 10. Dark chocolate

 If you have a sweet tooth, this one’s sure to please; dark chocolate contains anti-oxidants and mono-unsaturated fatty acids that boost your metabolism.
 A bite or two of dark chocolate—the purer, the better—after a meal will curb your craving for something sweet and help you avoid munching between meals.